How to boost NHS temporary staffing productivity with technology

 Effectively managing temporary staffing is crucial for maintaining high productivity and operational efficiency in the NHS.
 With around 150,000 bank-only staff across secondary and tertiary care in the UK, utilising this substantial resource in the best way can make a significant difference.

-Here are a few of the main challenges affecting temporary staffing, and the features designed to enhance your productivity.
+Here are a few of the main challenges affecting NHS temporary staffing, and the features designed to enhance your productivity.

-The hassle of shift booking
+The hassle of booking locum shifts

 For clinicians, organising locum shifts can be arduous with clunky tech that requires constant back-and-forth communication with temporary staffing teams.
 However, it’s imperative for organisations to make the process as seamless for clinicians as possible.
-The fewer engaged bank workers a Trust has, the more expensive covering gaps becomes, as workforce teams are forced to instead rely on agencies to plug roster gaps.
+The fewer engaged bank workers a Trust has, the more expensive covering gaps becomes, as workforce teams are forced to rely instead on agencies to plug roster gaps.
 By leveraging intuitive and flexible digital solutions, organisations can encourage greater uptake within their pool of bank workers, creating a more productive, engaged and cost-effective staffing safety net and reducing agency overreliance.

 Instant access to work

-One such feature that can help organisations achieve this is “instant booking.”.
-This simple functionality can transform an organisation’s temporary staffing by allowing pre-approved clinicians to book shifts directly, without waiting for admin approval.
+One such feature that can help organisations achieve this is “instant booking.”
+This simple functionality can transform an organisation’s temporary staffing by allowing pre-approved clinicians to book locum shifts directly, without waiting for admin approval.
 This feature adds much-needed flexibility, especially during weekends or outside of “regular” hours.
 For instance, a doctor who becomes available last minute can secure a shift immediately, rather than waiting for approval or to speak with an administrator, improving fill rates and enhancing clinicians’ work-life balance, by giving them autonomy over their schedule.

 To implement instant booking effectively, it’s crucial that clinical leads, who know their teams best, assign these privileges.
 It’s also best practice to keep service managers and operational directors informed, to ensure the system remains active and beneficial at scale.
 Instant booking supports safe staffing, reduces gaps in coverage, and frees up administrative staff who can trust the system to alleviate the process of filling shifts.
 This not only boosts productivity but also provides a better experience for both clinicians and administrators.